 The basic alignment files can be downloaded from here.

 This task is a combination of the two former steps.

-After we collect the results from matching systems, we will manually evaluate the performance.
-In task 1, we plan to utilize traditional F-measure as the metric to evaluate the performance.
-In task 2 and task 3, semantic precision and recall will be applied.
+After we collect the results from matching systems, we plan to utilize semantic precision and recall as the metrics to evaluate the performance for three tasks.
 In addition, we will post the evaluation scripts shortly for the system developers to evaluate the performance.
-The reference alignment can be downloaded from here.
+The full reference alignment can be downloaded from here.

 This dataset is from the GeoLink project, which was funded under the U.S. National Science Foundation's EarthCube initiative.
 It is composed of two ontologies: the GeoLink Base Ontology (GBO) and the GeoLink Modular Ontology (GMO).
 The GeoLink project is a real-world use case of ontologies, and instance data is available.
 The alignment between the two ontologies was developed in consultation with domain experts from several geoscience research institutions.
-More details can be found in the paper .
+This alignment is a slightly simplified version of the one discussed in .
+Five relations that involve punning have been removed due to a concern that many automated alignment systems would not consider these as potential mappings.
+More details can be found in .

 The Taxon dataset is composed of 4 ontologies which describe the classification of species: AgronomicTaxon, Agrovoc, DBpedia and TaxRef-LD.
 All the ontologies are populated.
 The common scope of these ontologies is plant taxonomy.
 The alignments were manually created with the help of one expert and involve only logical constructors.
 This dataset extends the one proposed in by adding the TaxRef-LD ontology.

 The evaluation of this dataset is task-oriented.
 We will evaluate the generated correspondences using a SPARQL query rewriting system and manually measure their ability of answering a set of queries over each dataset.
 The alignments have to be in EDOAL.
 The systems will be evaluated on a subset of the dataset (common scope).
 The evaluation is blind.